DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - The RMF is intended as a risk management process to identify and respond to threats, and is defined in three core, interrelated Special Publications:
     - SP 800-37 Rev 2, Risk Management Framework for Information Systems and Organizations
     - SP 800-39, Managing Information Security Risk
-    - SP 800-30 Rev 1, Guide for Conducting Risk Assessments
+    - 🔴**SP 800-30 Rev 1, Guide for Conducting Risk Assessments**
+         - 1. System Characterization
+           2. Threat Identification
+           3. Vulnerability Identification
+           4. Control Analysis
+           5. Likelihood Determination
+           6. Impact Analysis
+           7. Risk Determination
+           8. Control Recommendations
+           9. Results Documentation6
     - 🔴**📝RMF 800-37 has 7 steps**, and **six cyclical phases**: (PCSIAAM 🟡People Can See I AM ALWAYS Monitoring)
       - **🔥Prepare** to execute the RMF from an organization and system-level perspective by establishing a context and priorities for managing security and privacy risk
       - **🔥Categorize** the system and the information processed, stored, and transmitted by the system based on an analysis of the impact of loss